bitcraze/crazyflie-firmware/docs/userguides/logparam.md

 -   The reading or writing of a parameter can be done at any time once you are connected to the Crazyflie.
 -   if the PARAM_CALLBACK type is set, to get notified that it has changed, tha callback will run from the param task.
 It should not block and not take to long.

+### Persistent parameters

+Is is possible to mark a parameter to be persistent.
+In this case, the value can be stored in persistent memory, which means the associated variable automatically will be set to this value after a re-boot.

+To store a new value for a parameter, the new value must first be set and secondly, stored in persistent memory.

+To mark a parameter as persistent, use the `PARAM_PERSISTENT` constant:

+    PARAM_ADD(PARAM_UINT8 | PARAM_PERSISTENT, myParam, &myVariable)

 ## Logging